Man found dead on Grace Street in Salisbury - Salisbury Post

 Man found dead on Grace Street in Salisbury

-SALISBURY — A unidentified man was found dead Wednesday in the 700 block of Grace Street, according to Salisbury Police.
+SALISBURY — An unidentified man was found dead Wednesday in the 700 block of Grace Street, according to Salisbury Police.

 Salisbury Police classified the incident as a homicide, but details were otherwise limited.
 A news release said officers responded around 6:11 p.m. for a shots fired call.
 Once there, officers found a Black man with gunshot wounds.
 He was pronounced dead at the scene.